suhock/php-dependency-injection/README.md

 #### Factory Method Invocation

-The ``ClosureInstanceFactory`` requests instances of a class from a factory method provided as a ``Closure``.
+The ``ClosureInstanceProvider`` requests instances of a class from a factory method provided as a ``Closure``.

 ```php